samaypiduru/calculatorExtension/README.md

 An easily accessible calculator as a chrome extension.<br>

-• The "index.html" file is sandboxed by the manifest file for as per chrome's security restrictions since the calculator uses the eval() expression.
+• The "index.html" file is sandboxed by the manifest file as per chrome's security restrictions since the calculator uses the eval() expression.